 Studies show that gender equality in trade can influence economic growth and development while empowering women in the process.
 However, this is a shared responsibility of both the state and non-state actors in supporting the mechanism of AfCFTA which potentially makes it more comfortable and affordable for women to trust the formal channels provided for trading to eliminate undue influence and discrimination against them.

 From the feminist perspective, gender mainstreaming would also demand developing a gender-responsive approach towards the implementation and operationalization of AFCFTA at national levels.
-To show commitments to mitigating any visible and invisible hand of bias in providing incentives to local producers of export goods.
+To show commitment to mitigating any visible and invisible hand of bias in providing incentives to local producers of export goods.

 Policy Reforms and National Strategies on Gender Mainstreaming